Heart-Healthy Foods List

 Supplements

-There are numerous supplements that can help lower blood pressure, rid the body of free radicals and protect against oxidative stress.
+Numerous supplements can help lower blood pressure, rid the body of free radicals, and protect against oxidative stress.
 These include vitamins and minerals that provide antioxidant protection and essential fatty acids.
-Additionally, studies have shown that taking B vitamins, including folic acid may lower homocysteine levels, which can help lower the risk of atherosclerosis and heart disease.
+Additionally, studies have shown that taking B vitamins, including folic acid, may lower homocysteine levels, which can help reduce the risk of atherosclerosis and heart disease.

-Folic acid can be found in fortified cereals, green leafy vegetables, citrus fruits and beans.
-Folic acid is used by the body to produce new cells and prevent changes in your DNA.
+Folic acid can be found in fortified cereals, green leafy vegetables, citrus fruits, and beans.
+The body uses Folic acid to produce new cells and prevent changes in your DNA.
 Eating a diet rich in folic acid and taking a supplement can help prevent damage to your heart.

 Vitamin E helps remove free radicals from the body.
-These free radicals can damage the cells in the body, which can result in an increased risk of cardiovascular disease, cancer and other health issues.
-Vitamin E can be found in seeds, nuts, fortified cereals and green leafy vegetables.
+These free radicals can damage the cells in the body, increasing cardiovascular disease, cancer, and other health issues.
+Vitamin E can be found in seeds, nuts, fortified cereals, grains, and green leafy vegetables.

-Vitamin A is a powerful antioxidant that helps improve immunity and is essential for a variety of cellular functions, including reducing oxidative stress on the cellular level.
-Vitamin A can be found in dark leafy greens, liver, lettuce and dried apricots.
+Vitamin A is a powerful antioxidant that helps improve immunity and is essential for various cellular functions, including reducing oxidative stress on the cellular level.
+Vitamin A can be found in dark leafy greens, liver, lettuce, and dried apricots.

-Vitamin C is known to improve immunity; however, did you know that it can also repair damaged tissue and blood vessels in the body?
-Vitamin C deficiency can cause plaque atherosclerosis, elevated blood pressure and increased cholesterol levels.
-A vitamin C supplement offers cholesterol reducing benefits and blood pressure regulation to help protect against cardiovascular disease.
-Vitamin C can be found in citrus fruits, bell peppers and dark green leafy vegetables.
+Vitamin C is known to improve immunity; however, did you know it can also repair damaged tissue and blood vessels in the body?
+Vitamin C deficiency can cause plaque atherosclerosis, elevated blood pressure, and increased cholesterol levels.
+A vitamin C supplement offers cholesterol-reducing benefits and regulates blood pressure to help protect against cardiovascular disease.
+Vitamin C can be found in citrus fruits, bell peppers, and dark green leafy vegetables.

-Although heart disease has fallen by 38% since 2003, it still claims the life of more than 370,000 Americans annually.
-Eating a diet rich in antioxidants and learning how to lower your cholesterol can help strengthen and protect your heart.
-This can help prevent you from becoming one of the statistics.
+Although heart disease has fallen by 38% since 2003, it still kills more than 370,000 Americans annually.
+Eating a diet rich in antioxidants and learning to lower your cholesterol can help strengthen and protect your heart, helping you avoid becoming one of the statistics.

 Leave a comment